saltstack/relenv/README.md

 - libtool
 - patchelf

-| Arch linux varients also require libxcrypt-compat
+**Arch linux varients also require libxcrypt-compat**
+> This should get fixed in the future.

 ## Building on Linux